Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20200313: The default lcd layout for multi-extruder printers with a 16x4 screen has changed.
+The single extruder screen layout is now the default and it will show the currently active extruder.
+To use the previous display layout set "display_group: _multiextruder_16x4" in the [display] section of the printer.cfg file.

 20200308: The menu "deck" and "card" options were removed.
 To customize the layout of an lcd screen use the new display_data config sections (see config/example-extras.cfg for the details).